slevon/ettus_moc_up/README.md

 ## Run:

-change to the directory than active the virtaul environemnt if on Linux the UHD is alread included in the environemnt
+change to the directory than active the virtual environment if on Linux the UHD is alread included in the environemnt

 ```